The Mismeasure of Science

 I agree anthropology’s alliance with Gould has been problematic.
 First, using Gould in introductory textbooks makes anthropology look dated and out-of-touch with contemporary biology.
 Second, Gould consistently misinterpreted and misrepresented multiregionalism, which stymied an anthropological alternative to the Mitochondrial Eve hypothesis (see section More mothers than Mitochondrial Eve).
 However, this thorough trashing of Gould as an anti-science charlatan misreads the historical and contemporary context.

-Gould was read because he was anti-racist, not anti-science
+We read Gould because he was anti-racist, not anti-science

 I first read parts of the Mismeasure of Man in an undergraduate class on the history of imperialism.
 The point of reading Gould was not to impugn scientific inquiry, but to show the problems of harnessing scientific inquiry to racism and colonialism.
 I cannot of course do a systematic survey of how professors use Gould today, but I suspect Gould is still used more to illustrate how science must be careful to examine its premises and role in society, and less as a diatribe about how science is inevitably ideologically tainted.